 The Latitude and Longitude of the incidents are rounded to three decimal places due to privacy concerns.
 This roughly corresponds to a 100 meter resolution.

-Please note that starting in the final quarters of 2019, there were updates to the ShotSpotter system.
-These changes are reflected in the data starting with the 2020 data pulls and outlined in the Data Dictionary below.
+Software Upgrade (2020): Please note that starting in the final quarters of 2019, there were updates to the ShotSpotter system.
+These changes are reflected in the in the 2020 data pulls only and outlined in the Data Dictionary below.
+We are providing the Auto-Acknowledged alerts for consistency and transparency in the data, but recommend that users exclude them in their analyses of gunshot detections for any 2020 data.